 1 – Rent a Small Vehicle

 For any nervous driver out there, this is number one on my Road to Hana tips list for a reason.
 If you’re not taking a tour and plan on driving yourself, definitely get a smaller vehicle.
 Everything is perfectly drivable so you won’t need any off-roading capabilities.
+What makes the Road to Hana scary to drive to some people is not the quality of roads, but the tightness of turns and parking.
 We went with a small SUV and it was perfect.
 You see lots of tourists in lots of huge SUVs and trucks and it’s just way harder to maneuver the countless hairpin turns in something that size.
 This is probably my top tip for Road to Hana, especially if driving/parking in new places stresses you out.

 I would recommend driving vs. doing a tour personally, just so you can move at your own pace.

 2 – Fill up on Gas, Snacks, and Water

 Prepare for your Road to Hana trip the night before.
 Buy your snacks and fill up on gas so you’re all stocked up before you take off in the morning.
-Also make sure you have a couple of water bottles full, just to be safe.
+To me, there is nothing as scary on the Road to Hana as running out of snacks, but maybe that’s just me and my love of snacks!
+But, in all seriousness, make sure you have a couple of water bottles full, just to be safe.
 Always being sure you have access to fresh water is not just one of my better Road to Hana tips, but one of my better tips for life in general too!

 3 – Leave Early to Start the Drive